 4. Medicare doesn’t cover all your medical costs.

 It is a common misconception that Medicare covers all of a senior’s medical expenses.
-According to a recent AARP Public Policy Institute report, Medicare beneficiaries paid an average of $5,801 in out-of-pocket health care costs in 2017.
+According to the most recent AARP Public Policy Institute report, Medicare beneficiaries paid an average of $6,168 in out-of-pocket health care costs in 2018.

 When deciding whether to add, change or drop Medicare plans, pay attention to the financial impact of each option.
 Calculate your total out-of-pocket healthcare expenses from the last year and compare it to other coverage options you’re considering.
 Be sure to factor in premiums, deductibles, co-pays, prescription drug costs, and any new/infrequent medical expenses that may arise in the coming year.
 This takes time but is the best way to avoid unexpected outlays.